 The commissions are responsible for administering the ABET Accreditation Process, conducting accreditation reviews, and determining accreditation actions (by vote of the entire membership), based on the Accreditation Policies and Procedures Manual (APPM) and on the accreditation criteria.
 The commissions are also responsible for the continuous review and enhancement of criteria, policies and procedures.

-Changes to the accreditation criteria and to the Accreditation Policies and Procedures proposed by the commissions and the Accreditation Council are approved by the ABET Board of Directors.
+Changes to the accreditation criteria and to the Accreditation Policies and Procedures proposed by the commissions and the Accreditation Council are approved by the ABET Board of Directors and Board of Delegates.

 Outcomes-based accreditation focuses on: